 Researching treaties to which the United States is not party can present a larger challenge to the researcher.

-Multilateral treaties are published in sets like the United Nations Treaty Series (UNTS), and in some cases on the web.
+Multilateral treaties are published in sets like the United Nations Treaty Series (UNTS) and in some cases on the web.
 However, only treaties deposited with the UN Secretary General become part of the UNTS.
 Although most multilateral (and many bilateral) treaties are deposited with the UN as a matter of course, states are under no specific obligation to do so.
 A good source of information on the role of the UN as a treaty depository is the Summary of Practice of the Secretary-General as Depository of Multilateral Treaties on the UN website.
-The Treaty Handbook (United Nations, 2001), written by the Treaty Section of the U.N.
+The Treaty Handbook (United Nations, 2012), written by the Treaty Section of the U.N.
 Office of Legal Affairs, is another excellent source of information on this topic.
-The UNTS is available at the United Nations Treaty Collection website, which is available without subscription using the Username: treaties and the Password: 12345.
+The UNTS is available at the United Nations Treaty Collection website.
 This searchable database includes over 40,000 bilateral and multilateral treaties in scanned format.
-The text of over 200 international multilateral treaties and other instruments are available through Tufts University’s The Fletcher School Multilaterals Project.
-This is an ongoing project, so the number of instruments included will expand.
-Most of the texts date from 1945 or later, but the collection also includes historical texts, from the 1648 Treaty of Westphalia to the Covenant of the League of Nations.
+The Fletcher School Multilateral Project had the text of over 200 international multilateral treaties and other instruments; unfortunately, this project has been discontinued and is no longer updated.
+However, the archived pages of the project are still viewable using Archive-It.
+Most of the texts still available through the archived pages date from 1945 or later, but the collection also includes historical texts, from the 1648 Treaty of Westphalia to the Covenant of the League of Nations.

-· New York University School of Law Library - International Treaties Guide
+· New York University School of Law Library - International Law Research - Treaties

 · University of Washington School of Law Library - Treaties and Other International Agreements

 · Columbia Law School - Guide to Treaty Research

 · University of Chicago - Fundamentals of Treaty Research